Updated April 13, 2023

 With the help of hash git, it specifies some of the characters among them.

 git branch * master git branch commit-branch 635d5b3 git branch commit-branch *master

 This one command does both tasks of creating and checking out of the branch.

 5. Creating a branch from a Tag: As we know, one creates a branch using a commit, the same as creating a branch using a tag.

 - Its use for pointing something in the project’s code history.

 - Here tags are working as an identifier.

 Here is the syntax for creating a branch using the tag as follows:

-Let’s consider we are working on some projects with updated commit and we are on the master branch.
-Suppose we want to do changes in our latest code as per requirements, so we will not directly do changes in the master branch.
+Let’s consider we are working on some projects with an updated commit, and we are on the master branch.
+Suppose we want to do changes in our latest code as per requirements, so we will not directly change the master branch.

-You worked on code and save the file to the department branch
+You worked on the code and saved the file to the department branch.

 $ git commit –a –m 'inserted header [department]'